Matthew Dellavedova: Player profile

 Dellavedova is well known for his high levels of effort while playing.
 Multiple players, coaches, and commentators have praised his toughness and competitiveness, particularly on defense.
 On account of his aggressiveness, some have cast Dellavedova as reckless or dirty.
 However, multiple current and former players have spoken in defense of Dellavedova, including LeBron James, Kobe Bryant, Charles Barkley, and Antonio Davis.
 Dellavedova's offensive strengths includes his three-point shot, his floater, and his passing ability.

-International career
+National team career

 Dellavedova competed for the Australian junior national team at the 2009 FIBA Under-19 World Championship.
 He was the team's third leading scorer – averaging 10.1 points per game – for the fourth-place Australians.
 He was named in the Australian senior national team, the Boomers, to compete for the first time at the 2009 FIBA Oceania Championship.
 At age 19, he was the youngest Australian player at the competition.
 He went on to compete for the Boomers at the 2012 London Olympics, the 2014 World Cup in Spain, the 2016 Rio Olympics, and the 2019 World Cup in China.
 At the 2020 Olympics, he helped Australia win bronze.

+In July 2024, Dellavedova was named in the Boomers' final squad for the Paris Olympics.